What is Google Security Warning?

 The collected data (IP addresses, website URLs visited, pages viewed, search queries, etc.) is later shared with third parties (potentially, cyber criminals) who aim to increase their income by misusing personal details.
 For this reason, the presence of data-tracking applications can lead to serious privacy issues or even identity theft.

 Another downside is display of intrusive online advertisements.
-PUPs continually deliver pop-up, coupon, banner, full-page, and other similar ads.
+Adware-type apps continually deliver pop-up, coupon, banner, full-page, and other similar ads.
 To achieve this, developers employ various tools that enable placement of third party graphical content on any site.

 Therefore, intrusive ads often conceal underlying website content, thereby significantly diminishing browsing quality.
-In addition, some of these ads might redirect to malicious websites or even execute scripts designed to download and install PUPs/malware.
+In addition, some of these ads might redirect to malicious websites or even execute scripts designed to download and install unwanted apps/malware.
 Therefore, even accidental clicks can result in high-risk computer infections.
-For these reasons, uninstall all PUPs immediately.
+For these reasons, uninstall all rogue apps immediately.

 |Name||"Google Security Warning" virus|